GSA/fedramp-automation/src/validations/constraints/README.md

 To clone the FedRAMP Automation repository
 1. Open the terminal.
-2. Change to the directory where you want to clone the repository.
+2. Navigate to the directory where you want to clone the repository.
 3. Run the following command:
    `$ git clone --recurse-submodules https://github.com/GSA/fedramp-automation`